 In the modern threat landscape, simply responding to cyberattacks using a purely reactive approach is not enough to effectively defend against today’s cyber threats.
-Instead, security teams need to adopt a proactive approach to ensure they are doing everything they can to keep their assets safe.
+Instead, security teams must adopt a proactive approach to ensure they are doing everything they can to keep their assets safe.

-Similarly, the more organizations begin to share their playbooks, the easier it will become for security teams across different organizations to defend against malicious cyberattacks.
-And due to their limited resources, unless a threat actor is state-sponsored they will not be able to coordinate a response or find new vulnerabilities to exploit.
+Similarly, the more organizations begin to share their incident response playbooks, the easier it will become for security teams across different organizations to defend against malicious cyberattacks.
+And due to their limited resources, unless a threat actor is state-sponsored, they will not be able to coordinate a response or find new vulnerabilities to exploit.